 The research study focused on the following groups of problems: 1) the perception of the intentions of advertisers and advertising messages, 2) an assessment of the impact of advertising on e-consumers, and 3) the role of advertising in the purchasing process.
 Our research aimed to investigate social opinions on the functions, tasks and characteristics of online advertising and Internet users’ experiences related to manipulation in advertising.

-The analysed problems are commonly regarded as the basic areas of international comparative research studies on advertising.
+The analyzed problems are commonly regarded as the basic areas of international comparative research studies on advertising.
 We asked our respondents to express their opinions on the reception of advertising in social life, its presence in the world of media, the role of advertising at each of the five stages of consumer market behaviour, the nature and quality of information in advertising messages, the reliability of the sources of commercial messages, the attitudes of students, young consumers, to selected forms of online advertising, and their impact on buying decisions.
 We undertook to explore the mechanisms and ways of perceiving online advertising, the selectiveness of perception, an assessment of ads personalization, a sense of information asymmetry, and the experience of manipulation by various forms of creativity in advertising.

-Out of a large number of the analysed issues, we give attention to several areas that can be interesting in the context of International Business and arouse the interest of blog readers.
+Out of a large number of the analyzed issues, we give attention to several areas that can be interesting in the context of International Business and arouse the interest of blog readers.
 The results of the research lead to the below presented conclusions.

 Nearly half of the students (47.6%) from 13 countries treat advertising as a form of manipulation.
 However, there are certain differences at international level.
 Half of Polish students feel manipulated by online advertising (51%).
 Foreign students’ opinions are similar and shared by 46% of students from 12 countries of the world.
 Interestingly, the percentage of Japanese students who hold this opinion is considerably lower than the “international average” - 38%.
 The interpretation of responses leads to a significant question – are cultural differences an explanatory variable?